ENDERZOMBI102/ucpDatabase/README.md

-if your package isn't on github, link the url to the package download, it HAVE to end with filename.zip, where filename is the package file name
+if your package isn't on github, the api_latest_url is the url to the package download, it HAVE to end with filename.zip, where filename is the package file name, and the repo url is null